Enbridge's economic impact on British Columbia

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Enbridge’s workforce included 199 British Columbia-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 206 British Columbia-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid more than $19.4 million in total wages to our B.C.-based permanent and temporary employees—much of that injected directly into the provincial economy; and
+- Enbridge paid more than $20.3 million in total wages to our B.C.-based permanent and temporary employees—much of that injected directly into the provincial economy.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2020, Enbridge invested $965,690 in community-strengthening initiatives across British Columbia—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2022, through our Fueling Futures program, Enbridge invested $466,500 in community-strengthening initiatives across British Columbia.
+We supported numerous not-for-profit agencies across the province aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.